Interview to hire sales representative

 2. Narrow Down Relevant Experience

-“Previous experience” is a requirement on most sales job postings, but that’s too vague of language to use if you’re looking for the best salesperson for your open position.
+“Previous experience” is a requirement on most sales job postings, but that’s too vague if you’re aiming to attract top-tier talent.
+If you want to learn how to hire sales reps with the right background, get specific.

-Exactly what kind of experience is relevant for the role you’re hiring for?
-Is it industry-related, product-related, knowledge of your buyer persona’s culture, experience with specific technology, or something else?
+What kind of experience is truly relevant for the role?
+Is it industry-specific knowledge, familiarity with your buyer persona, expertise with certain tools, or something else?

 3. Look at Interviews as Sales Pitches

-Every time a salesperson contacts a customer, they are essentially being interviewed.
-That means that during your interviews with them, you should be able to get a feel for how they would respond to and connect with a potential customer.
+Every time a salesperson connects with a customer, they’re essentially being interviewed.
+That means when you interview them, you should get a sense of how they would engage and build rapport in real scenarios.